benzookapi/shopify-barebone-app-sample/README.md

 Start command = npm run start (= node app.js)
 ```

-3. If you run locally, you need to ngrok tunnel for public URL as follows (commands above are usable in Render dashboard settings).
+3. If you run locally, you need to ngrok tunnel for public URL as follows (otherwise, the commands above are usable in Render or other platform settings).

 ```
 cd NGROK_DIR && ngrok http 3000